Clean (song)

 "Clean" is a song by the American singer-songwriter Taylor Swift, taken from her fifth studio album, 1989 (2014).
-Written and produced by Swift and the British musician Imogen Heap, the track is a steady soft rock, dream pop, and synth-folk ballad with an electronic production.
+Written and produced by Swift and the English musician Imogen Heap, the track is a steady soft rock, dream pop, and synth-folk ballad with an electronic production.
 Its lyrics depict difficulty in letting go of a broken relationship.

 Initial reviews of 1989 praised "Clean" for the lyrical sentiments and Swift's songwriting, and picked it as an album highlight.
 Retrospective rankings have considered the track one of Swift's best songs.
 Commercially, "Clean" reached the charts of Canada and Portugal and received certifications from Australia and the United Kingdom.
 It has been covered by several singers, and was featured on the set list of Swift's 1989 World Tour (2015).

 A re-recorded version, titled "Clean (Taylor's Version)", was released as part of 1989 (Taylor's Version) on October 27, 2023.
 The re-recording peaked at number 25 on the Billboard Global 200 and entered in the top 30 on the national charts of Canada, New Zealand, the Philippines, Singapore, and the United States.